Temporary staffing software

 Filter workers by visibility, active status, talent pool membership, credential requirements, availability, overlap rules, organisation type, and distance.

-Where enabled, eligible candidates can then be ranked by predicted suitability.
+Where enabled, eligible candidates can then be ranked to help recruiters review invite options.
 Recruiters or authorised client users still make the final selection.

 Timesheets and approvals